Mass Balance Methods - Measuring Glacier Change

 In addition to measuring mass balance, most benchmark glaciers record data on climate, glacier-motion, and stream-runoff to develop a better understanding of glacier-related hydrologic processes.
 Decades of instrumentation and field research at benchmark glaciers have resulted in recognition of glacier flow and climate change relationship, internal water storage in glaciers, and drainage patterns of sub-glacial water.
 Understanding of glacier dynamics continues as the ice and water balance of benchmark glaciers are further refined.
 Descriptions of each benchmark glacier and associated research is found on under the Glaciers tab.

 As changes in climate alter the size and extent of glaciers around the world, there will be impacts on water resources, sea level rise, physical and biological ecosystems, and social systems.
 From water supply issues for human consumption or aquatic species needs, to impacts on local recreation based economies, and ocean circulation, glaciers are linked to our lives on may levels.
-Mass balance studies, such as the Benchmark Glacier Research Program, increase our understanding and predictive abilities to help adapt to the ecosystem shifts driven by climate change.
-The regional impacts page details a wide variety of local impacts from glacier loss at the four benchmark glaciers.
+Mass balance studies, such as the USGS Benchmark Glacier Research Project, increase our understanding and predictive abilities to help adapt to the ecosystem shifts driven by climate change.
+The regional impacts page details a wide variety of local impacts from glacier loss at several of the benchmark glaciers.

 Cox, L.H. and R. S. March, 2004, Comparison of geodetic and glaciological mass-balance techniques, Gulkana Glacier, Alaska, U.S.A, Journal of Glaciology, Vol. 50, no. 170, p.
 363-370.